 Migraines are one of the most disabling common medical conditions in the world.
 Because they are relatively common, affecting about 16% of the population, the impact of migraines adds up quickly.
-And because some migraine sufferers may migraines 15 days or more a month, they may experience ongoing disability for nearly half of work days.
+And because some migraine sufferers may have migraines 15 days or more a month, they may experience ongoing disability for nearly half of work days.
 With treatment and indirect costs, the total impact of migraines on the economy has been estimated at $78 billion.

 This is a huge burden to the economy, and we can potentially cut down the cost by $17.6 billion (23%) if we get sleep apnea treatment for migraineurs who also have sleep apnea.
 But we can only achieve that goal if we’re committed to providing each patient with effective treatment options.